 To some extent this comes from a misunderstanding of the federal credit reporting rules that state that certain debts in default can only be on your credit for seven years before they have to be removed.
+The bankruptcy itself is on for 10 years with a chapter 7.
 This does not mean that you will not get credit for this period of time, however.
 There are lots of things that you can do to rebuild your scores.

 In actuality, you will most likely encounter difficulty getting credit for two to three years, depending on how proactive you are in repairing the damage caused by the bankruptcy and the debt problems you had that led up to it.

 Remember, 35% of your FICO score is based on your payment history, so post-bankruptcy on-time payments will help you increase your score depending on how long you are able to maintain them.
 This can be done with